docker/cli/docs/reference/commandline/builder_prune.md

 08unho1rnguz        regular             2.38MB              13 days ago         13 days ago         1                   false
 i8nfk2fvpyyi        regular             0B                  2 weeks ago         13 days ago         2                   false

-$ docker builder prune --filter until=24h # to remove builder cache with a filter or 24 hours
+$ docker builder prune --filter until=24h # to remove builder cache with a filter of 24 hours

 WARNING!
 This will remove all dangling build cache.
 Are you sure you want to continue? [y/N] y